 Install the PlatformIO plugin

-Creating a project
+Create/open a PlatformIO project

 Call PlatformIO in the left-hand pane.from the main menu and select